Robert Kaplinsky

 Properties Of Exponents 1

-Directions: Using the integers -9 to 9 at most one time each, fill in the boxes twice to make a positive product and a negative product.
+Directions: Using the integers -9 to 9, at most one time each, place an integer in each box twice to make a positive product and a negative product.
 You may reuse all the integers each product.
 Source: Robert Kaplinsky

 Read More »